Endometriosis: Novel Models, Diagnosis, and TreatmentView this Special Issue

 Conflict of Interests

-The authors hereby state that there was no conflict of interests.
+The authors declare that no conflict of interests exists.

 - L. C. Giudice and L. C. Kao, “Endometriosis,” The Lancet, vol. 364, no. 9447, pp. 1789–1799, 2004.